Using the Library

 Borrow a DVD

 The library has a small DVD collection.
 You can view the selection online at Somerville Library’s DVDs.
-They may be browsed in the stands in the loggia entrance but can only be borrowed during staffed hours.
+The cases are shelved in the entrance loggia, where they may be browsed, but the discs can only be borrowed during staffed hours.
 During term time the loan period is seven days (with a £1 fine for lateness).

 Please note that for licensing reasons DVDs are to be used for educational purposes only and may not be shown for public entertainment.

 The Library has several computers available for academic use only.
 Printing (colour and b&w), photocopying and scanning are all available on the laser printer in the Library loggia – printing and copying will be charged to your battels.
 There are power sockets and wifi access for laptops throughout the library.